drioemgaoin/AngularMicroServicesBoilerplate/Readme.md

 - **watch-client**: watch all client file(s) and call the appropriate gulp task(s).

 - **watch-server**: watch all server file(s) and call the appropriate gulp task(s).

+# Comments
+Don't hesitate to send me any recommendations, suggestions about this boilerplate.
+I really want to have some returns about does it work well, does it match user expectation, etc.

+You can send me any issues you want or contact me to my github email and put the repository name in the subject.